valpaz/projetBuildroot/README.md

 (don't forget to launch *launcher* first as it initiate the whole program.

 **But you can use it without it too**, just by executing :
- -*Launcher*
+ >./Launcher
+ >./updateEvent
- -*updateEvent* when you want to update your data
+ (when you want to update your data)
+ >./graph
- -*graph* when you want to retrieve new graph from your data
+ (when you want to retrieve new graph from your data)